 This morning in the warm sunshine, on our last trip South before we head home for Christmas, we get this notice….

+We got over the pass before the storm hit.
 We deliver in Anaheim tonight and pick up a mail run to Cincinnati and then home by noon on the 21st.
 I have tickets to see the new Star Wars movie that afternoon at 4.
 Then a hot buttered rum and Christmas music while we decorate the tree and play with the grandkids.
 Looking forward to lots of family and 5 weeks off.

 Merry Christmas everyone.